A Buzz-Worthy Alumnus

 “In 1975, with so much social unrest and the war ending, Loyola was an open community where the priests would sit down and talk with you, spend time with you, make sure you felt welcome,” he said.
 Loyola’s study body at the time had very little diversity; Bradley estimates he could count the number of minority students on two hands.
 Still, he said he always felt home at Loyola.

-“Not only was I accepted, but to be in a community that didn’t really see the color of your skin… [my college years were some] of the most developmentally important stages of my life,” said Bradley.
+“Not only was I accepted, but to be in a community that didn’t really see the color of your skin… [my college years were some] of the most developmentally important stages of my life,” said Bradley, who earned his bachelor’s degree in history.

 Bradley was a member of Loyola’s ROTC program, which gave him comfort after his childhood of growing up on Army bases.
 While the program was not very large at the time due to anti-war sentiment, Bradley says that it formed the basis for his years of government service.